corriander/dotfiles-editors/.local/share/vcsh/doc/editors/README.md

 might be pertinent to investigate other alternatives again.
 I am aware that it's easier said than done, however.

+An additional issue is the increased use of the DDT package in python, it would be very nice if large data decorators could be folded away (a short term workaround would be to put the data in the supported json files).

 TODO
 ----